hmohebbi/hmohebbi.github.io/index.md

 Hi there!

-I'm a third-year __PhD__ candidate at the Department of [CSAI](https://www.tilburguniversity.edu/about/schools/tshd/departments/dca) at [Tilburg University](https://www.tilburguniversity.edu/).
+I'm a final-year __PhD__ candidate at the Department of [CSAI](https://www.tilburguniversity.edu/about/schools/tshd/departments/dca) at [Tilburg University](https://www.tilburguniversity.edu/).
 I'm part of the consortium project [InDeep: Interpreting Deep Learning Models for Text and Sound](https://projects.illc.uva.nl/indeep/), and happy to be supervised by [Afra Alishahi](http://afra.alishahi.name/), [Willem Zuidema](https://staff.fnwi.uva.nl/w.zuidema/), and [Grzegorz Chrupała](https://grzegorz.chrupala.me/).

 ## Research